 As the proprietor of Carol Brejot Public Relations, Carol works with several clients on an ongoing or project basis, with a primary focus on media relations.
-These include or have included Boys & Girls Clubs of Greater Houston, Houston Chamber Choir, Bayou Preservation Association, Katy Prairie Conservancy, Houston Arboretum, Moonshot Composting, The Center for Pursuit, and the North Houston District.
+These include or have included Boys & Girls Clubs of Greater Houston, Houston Chamber Choir, Bayou Preservation Association, Katy Prairie Conservancy, Houston Arboretum, Moonshot Compost, The Center for Pursuit, Trees For Houston, and the North Houston District.
 Among agency clients are Vincent Communications, Sterling Associates, The PR Boutique, and Newton O’Neill Communications in Austin.
 Carol considers herself a motivated and results-oriented public relations specialist and journalist with a proven track record.

 In addition to a long career as a freelance public relations specialist, Carol served as editor of Memorial Villages Magazine in the late 1990s, where she penned a monthly column, wrote feature stories, and edited the niche publication.
 She also has a background in agency PR, including Creamer Dickson Basford in New York City and Ogilvy & Mather PR in Houston.